billy-mtv/annasimps979-jpg.github.io/Beginner's-Guide/Getting-Started.md

 This section contains guidelines designed to help you get a new campaign started.

 ## Materials
-The physical materials required to play a game of Last Odyssey are listed below.
+The materials required to play a game of Last Odyssey are listed below.

 *  A combat battlemap
 *  Tokens to represent characters